nodejs/i18n/README.md

 * Building and maintaining i18n module(s) that support [Node.js](https://github.com/nodejs/node).

 #### What l10n means to us
-* The ability for Node.js and its related modules & applications to be translated into distinct human languages.
+* The ability for [Node.js](https://github.com/nodejs/node) and its related modules & applications to be translated into distinct human languages.
 * The responsibility to provide translators with a useful platform to work in.
-* The responsibility to provision Node.js with all l10n assets, through coordination with [Node.js](https://github.com/nodejs/node) core contributors
+* The responsibility to provision Node.js with all l10n assets, through coordination with [Node.js](https://github.com/nodejs/node) core contributors.
 * Members of this group are not responsible for performing the act of translation itself.